RingierIMU/rtc_23_zk/README.md

     ~/zokrates setup
     ```

     Note - you will need a new setup for every new circuit you make.
 So if you change your code, you'll have to run this command again.

+4. We're ready to generate our Verifier smart contract!
+    ```
+    ~/zokrates export-verifier
+    ```

+    Notice that this generated a verifier.sol contract.

-4. Next, we need to compute our "witness" that knows the answer to the puzzle
+5. Next, we need to compute our "witness" that knows the answer to the puzzle

     ```
     ~/zokrates compute-witness -a 2 3